 Supplies You Will Need

-Use THIS CUT FILE to create six paper succulents for your arrangement.
+I used 2 Cricut Access images to create six paper succulents for this arrangement.
 I chose to cut my succulents from cardstock in realistic succulent colors, but you can choose any colors you like.
 You will need both the fine point blade and a scoring tool (either the stylus or the scoring wheel) to make your succulents.

 - Cricut Maker